Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 **Vigor Stimulant.** For 10 minutes, the creature's walking speed increases by 10 feet, and it can take the Dash action as a bonus action on its turn.

-#
+# Potent Concoctions
-Starting at 6th level,
+Starting at 6th level, you can create more potent concoctions.
+You gain the following options for your Alchemical Concoctions feature.

+**Elixir of Recovery.** After 10 minutes, the creature recovers one level of exhaustion.